 I come from a family of hard-working and determined people.
 My grandfather was a bracero farmworker from Oaxaca, Mexico who worked the fields of Watsonville and the Salinas Valley in the 1940’s.
-After recovering from pesticide poisoning, he went on to manage a farm and a gardening business that allowed him to bring my grandmother and family to California.
+After recovering from pesticide poisoning, he went on to manage a farm and a gardening business that allowed him to bring my grandmother and mother to California.
 My mother got an education and became a bilingual school teacher.
 My father was a math teacher whose parents rose from poverty to become a nurse, and a scientist for the National Institutes of Health.

 My family was always involved in community affairs and I became politically active in high school running phone banks and walking neighborhoods for local candidates.
 After graduating from UC Berkeley I went to Washington D.C. where I witnessed the Bush Administration and corporate lobbyists push through legislation to promote fracking.
 I realized that one of the best ways to help overcome corporate power was to organize and build community power in the field.

-Here in the 20th Congressional District I helped support and lead major victories to protect our air, water and land.
+Locally, I’ve helped support and lead major victories to protect our air, water and land.
 I’ve worked together with Central Coast organizations to overcome the impact of millions of dollars spent by corporations and helped them win the following measures:

 - Monterey Peninsula’s Measure J won the right to initiate a public water buyout – 2018